 steps to enroll in a Vietnamese course at UCI:

-- Complete a Student Language Background Survey which is available on the Humanities Language Learning Program's web site.
+- Complete a Student Language Background Survey which is available on the Program in Global Languages and Communication's web site.

 - Take the appropriate Vietnamese placement test, if required.